 Line 12 is for any SJCX conversion made outside of the token converter referred to above.

-Line 14, "Other," is reserved to report activity that doesn't fall into any of the other categories, including, for example, payments to service providers paid out in a quarterly timelock.
+Line 14, “Other,” is reserved to report activity that doesn’t fall into any of the other categories, including, for example, non-routine payments to service providers.
+As noted above, in Q4 ‘21, .5M STORJ tokens were used by Storj for the repurchase of company shares from a shareholder.

-Line 19 is the total circulating supply of STORJ tokens (at the end of Q3, activity during Q4, and at the end of Q4), which is the number of tokens outside the custody of Storj Labs.
+Line 19 is the total circulating supply of STORJ tokens, which is the number of tokens not in Storj’s custody.

 The maximum total that can be in circulation is 425.0 M (line 20).